pop-os/docs/docs/Getting-Started/Create-bootable-media/create-bootable-usb.md

 >**Note**: If you accidentally install the non-NVIDIA version on a PC with a discrete NVIDIA GPU, run `sudo apt-get install system76-driver-nvidia` in a Terminal session to obtain the missing drivers.

-- **NVIDIA** - An ISO contianing proprietary NVIDIA drivers for systems with discrete NVIDIA GPUs.
+- **NVIDIA** - An ISO containing proprietary NVIDIA drivers for systems with discrete NVIDIA GPUs.

 - **RAS PI 4** - An ISO image compatible with the ARM64 processor in a Raspberry Pi 4.

 ## Create the Installation Media

 This process will vary depending on the host operating system.
-Refer to the appropriate chapter section for your current operating system.
+Refer to the appropriate page for your current operating system.

 - [Create a Bootable Pop!_OS USB in Linux](bootable-usb-using-linux.md)
 <!-- Create a Bootable Pop!_OS USB in Windows